- Member of Provincial Parliament since 2004. Former City Councillor in Hamilton Ward 2

 - She’s received several leadership awards, including Toronto Community Foundation’s Vital People Award.

 - Jessica lives in University–Rosedale with her partner and two children.

-- Catherine is seeking her third term as MPP.
+- Catherine is serving her third term as MPP.
 Elected in 2012, she is an advocate for strategic investments and job creation.

 - Catherine is a fierce advocate for All–day, Two–way GO transit to Waterloo Region.